 As in prior years, TSBC contributed funding to the Recycling Council of BC to operate the Recycling Hotline, its Recyclepedia online tool and Smart Phone App.
-These tools are excellent resources for the consumer, particularly for information on tire drop off locations.
+These tools are excellent resources for the consumer, particularly for information on tire drop off locations, and align with the Ministry's desire to have a one-stop shop for citizens of BC looking for information on where to recycle their waste.